Maleyka-gh/Facial_Emotion_Recognition/README.md

 The performance of various models is analyzed based on their training, validation, and test accuracy.
 We aim to select the best model that could be used in a Real-Time FER system.
-Experiments were conducted on the FER-2013 dataset with 7 emotions using Shallow CNN, Deep CNN, and MobileNet.
+Experiments were conducted on the FER-2013 dataset with 7 emotions using Shallow CNN, Deep CNN and MobileNet.
 These experiments were carried out with and without data augmentation and hyperparameter tuning.
 Additionally, I employed transfer learning using MobileNet and conducted two experiments - one with all emotions and another with only the top four emotions (emotions with the higher number of samples).
 The table below summarizes the results of all these experiments.
-It shows the training, valid, and test accuracy of all the experiments.
+It presents the training, validation and test accuracy of all the experiments.

 <div align="center">